archie-judd/bbc-to-spotify/README.md

 The available commands are: `authorize`, `create-playlist` and `update-playlist`.

-### Authorize
+### Authorization

-Authorize runs to authorization process which generates credentials that will be needed to run the `create-playlist` and `update-playlist` commands.
+`authorize` runs the authorization process to generate credentials that will be needed to run the `create-playlist` and `update-playlist` commands.

 ```
 bbc-to-spotify authorize [options]